Lindbergh Viaduct

 Photo: Concord, CC BY-SA 4.0.

-The Frederick Lauer Monument is a monumental statue in Reading, Pennsylvania, United States.
-The statue was dedicated in 1885 in honor of Frederick Lauer, who was a prominent citizen and brewer from the town who served as the first president of the United States Brewers' Association.
+Frederick Lauer Monument is a memorial in City Park, Reading, Pennsylvania, United States.
+It features a life-size bronze statue of Frederick Lauer, a German-born brewer who became a prominent citizen of the city and served as the first president of the United States Brewers' Association.
 Frederick Lauer Monument is situated 1 mile west of Lindbergh Viaduct.

 Places in the Area